sachagavino/astroMUGS/docs/source/user_guide/introduction.rst

 Introduction
 ************

-What is chemdiskpy?
+What is astroMUGS?
 =================
-chemdiskpy is a package built around pymses to help use RAMSES outputs for post-processing with RADMC3D and POLARIS.
+AstroMUGS is a package built around pymses to help use RAMSES outputs for post-processing with RADMC3D and POLARIS.

 Copyright
 =========